The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Results

 \subsection{Baseline results}

-Table \ref{tab:Baseline results} reports our baseline results from Eq. \ref{eq1}, pooling across hours of workday peak times (6:00 a.m. – 10:00 p.m.).
+Table \ref{tab:Baseline results} reports our baseline results from Eq. \ref{eq1}, pooling across hours of workday peak times (from 6:00 a.m. to 10:00 p.m.).
 The estimated coefficient of TREAT×POST captures the average impact of the congestion tax on the outcome variable.
-We observe that PUDO of single trips decrease by 17.2\% ($1-e^{-0.159}$, in Column 2), but PUDO of sharing-authorized trips increase by 30.3\% ($e^{0.265} - 1$, in Column 3) following the implementation of the congestion tax, suggesting there may be some shifting of single trips towards sharing-authorized trips.
-In addition, there is also a 21.2\% increase ($e^{0.192} - 1$, in Column 4) in PUDO of sharing-matched trips.
-These outcomes imply that the congestion tax significantly reduces single trip demand and raises travelers’ willingness to share their trips.
+We observe that PUDOs of single trips decrease by 14.7\% ($e^{-0.159}-1$, in Column 2), but PUDOs of sharing-authorized trips increase by 30.3\% ($e^{0.265} - 1$, in Column 3) following the implementation of the congestion tax.
+This result suggests that there may be some shifting of single trips towards sharing-authorized trips.
+In addition, there is a 21.2\% increase ($e^{0.192} - 1$, in Column 4) in PUDOs of sharing-matched trips.
+These outcomes imply that the congestion tax significantly reduces single-trip demand and raises travelers’ willingness to share their trips.
 As more travelers would like to share their trips, successfully matched trips also increased.
-As a combined result, we find that, on average, the congestion tax significantly reduces PUDO of all ridesourcing trips by 11.9\% ($1-e^{-0.112}$, in Column 1).
-At the same time, Column 5 shows that although with a positive sign, the impact of the congestion tax on traffic speeds is of a relatively small magnitude (only 0.008) and insignificant.
-This result indicates that the congestion tax pronouncedly curbs overall ridesourcing demand but has a null impact on reducing traffic congestion.
+Consequently, we find that, on average, the congestion tax significantly reduces PUDOs of all ridesourcing trips by 10.6\% ($1-e^{-0.112}$, in Column 1).
+At the same time, Column 5 shows that although with a positive sign, the impact of the congestion tax on traffic speeds is of a relatively small magnitude (only 0.008) and statistically insignificant.
+This result indicates that the congestion tax considerably curbs overall ridesourcing demand but has a null impact on reducing traffic congestion.
 In summary, our baseline results offer evidence that, in the short term, the congestion tax achieves its goal of reducing ridesourcing demand and promoting shared trips within the downtown area.
-But to our surprise, the positive impact of the congestion tax on traffic speeds is marginal and statically insignificant, indicating a trivial role of the congestion tax in alleviating traffic congestion.
+However, the positive impact of the congestion tax on traffic speeds is marginal and statically insignificant, indicating its trivial role in alleviating traffic congestion.